Brown County Wisconsin assistance programs.

 De Pere Christian Outreach Center can assist homeless families, people facing eviction and/or very poor individuals.
 The non-profit offers supportive services including general financial and rental assistance.
 Other resources for Brown County residents includes shelter, transitional units, and assistance in finding long term, permanent housing.
 They also process applications for the section 8 housing voucher program, which offers subsidies for paying rent.

-Free basic needs and stuff is available from clothing closets.
+Free basic needs and stuff is available from clothing closets as well as furniture banks.
 Some families may not qualify for help, but they can still shop for low cost goods at a thrift store.
 What may be available to the needy ranges from clothes to furniture or appliances.
-Clothing closets will also try to provide school supplies to students from low income households or vouchers to those recovering from a disaster.
-More on Brown County clothing closets.
+Clothing closets will also try to provide free school supplies to students from low income households, furniture for a new home or vouchers to those recovering from a disaster.
+More on Brown County free furniture, school supplies and clothing closets.

 Help from Brown County Community Action Agency

 The local non-profit is NEWCAP, and the phone number is (920) 834-4621.
 The agency services many different counties and areas in Wisconsin, and offer several assistance programs and help people become self-sufficient.
-Some of the programs offered include: Weatherization Assistance, an Emergency Food Assistance Program and Food Pantry Program, Homeowner Rehabilitation Program, and a Job and Business Development (JBD) Program.
+Some of the programs offered include: Weatherization Assistance, an Emergency Food Assistance Program and Food Pantry Program, or Computers.
+There is also a free Homeowner Rehabilitation Program, and a Job and Business Development (JBD) Program.

 The agency is focused on helping struggling and low income families overcome their hardships.
 Hundreds of Green Bay Wisconsin area families use one or more of their services every year. if NEWCAP can't meet your needs, then the staff may have referrals as well.
-Click here.
+Click here NEWCAP Community Action Assistance Programs.

 Credit repair and debt help

 Receive free debt and credit services from Catholic Charities, Diocese of Green Bay.
-They offer residents several different debt and credit programs.
+They offer residents several different debt and credit programs, some of which are free.
 Some examples of them include providing information on how a debt management plan can help you.
 Receive one on one credit counseling.
-Learn how to deal with and file a bankruptcy.
-Ways to eliminate credit card debts.
+Learn how to deal with and file a bankruptcy or to improve credit scores.
+Or learn about ways to eliminate credit card debts.
 Call (920) 272-8234 to receive free counseling.

 Mortgage delinquency and foreclosure assistance